miroi/bagel_manual/source/grad/force.rst

      } ]
    }

 Using the keyword ``forces``, you can run multiple gradient or derivative coupling calculations without repeating the energy calculations.
-The example below evaluates the nuclear gradient of the energy of the ground state, the first excited state, and the interstate coupling vector (``nacmtype`` is 1) between these two states.
+The example below evaluates the nuclear gradient of the energy of the ground state, the first excited state, and the interstate coupling vector (``nacmtype`` is ``interstate``) between these two states.

 .. code-block:: javascript